 A study conducted by the University of Arizona reported that Tucson International Airport provides an annual economic impact of $3.2 billion to the region and supports nearly 35,000 jobs directly and indirectly throughout the community.

-As an international airport, TIA is a port of entry that offers 24-hour customs and immigration services.
-Because of its proximity to Interstate 10, as well as I-19, which is the gateway to Mexico, TIA is accessible by air and land and plays an important role in cargo operations.
+As an international airport, TUS is a port of entry that offers 24-hour customs and immigration services.
+Because of its proximity to Interstate 10, as well as I-19, which is the gateway to Mexico, TUS is accessible by air and land and plays an important role in cargo operations.

-In addition, TIA supports the 162nd Wing of the Air National Guard, which conducts the largest training operation for the F-16 aircraft.
+In addition, TUS supports the 162nd Wing of the Air National Guard, which conducts the largest training operation for the F-16 aircraft.